Florence Center: Design

 - If you already have a website, it should meet the above minimal requirements.

-(3 credits; optional for all Florence students) SU Florence offers students the opportunity to participate in a 3-credit Signature Seminar, "The Greek Odyssey."
+(3 credits; optional for all Florence students) Syracuse Florence offers students the opportunity to participate in a 3-credit Signature Seminar, "The Greek Odyssey."

 Enhance your semester abroad by navigating the Mediterranean to chart the artistic, cultural, and political origins of Western culture.
 From morning until night, your classroom will be whatever port, piazza, or ancient temple the day’s journey leads you to.
 The seminar takes place at the conclusion of semester courses in the spring.